mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

-We represent this information as a [datashape](http://datashape.pydata.org/), the type system that Blaze overlays on top of everything ranging from scalars to numpy/pandas arrays to databases to collections of databases.
-Database is a single data-type system that covers and translates between the type systems of many projects within the Python ecosystem.
+We represent this information as a [datashape](http://datashape.pydata.org/), the type system that Blaze overlays on top of everything ranging from scalars to numpy arrays to databases to collections of databases.
+Datashape is a single data-type system that covers and translates between the type systems of many projects within the Python ecosystem.